idr25/CS283_uploads/0-Warmup/warmup.md

    - I want to improve my skills and develop a deeper understanding of programming, operating systems, and computer science in general.

 5. Briefly describe any concerns you might be having with being successful in this class (if any):
    - I am a finance major, so a lot of computer science is not second nature to me.
 I know it will be difficult, but I look forward to the challenge.
-Addtionally, I am a junior and have some of my most difficult classes this term, so it will definitly be a grind!
+Addtionally, I am a junior and have some of my most difficult classes this term, so it will definitely be a grind!